Defining a Schema

 function.
 Within each table,

-the document type is defined using our schema builder,
+the document type is defined using the validator builder,

 While writing your schema, it can be helpful to consult the Convex Dashboard.
 The "Generate Schema" button in the "Data" view suggests a schema declaration based on the data in your tables.